kali/readings/README.md

   saturation (as we the ran the grapher with `--single-core`).
 * both blue lines and are represent memory usage.
 The lower one is rust global allocator instrumentation, the higher one is the RSS as reported by the OS.
-  You can notice how the global allocator probe is much more usefull than the RSS one...
+  You can notice how the global allocator probe is much more useful than the RSS one...
 * the yellow staircase is a user-defined metrics: in tract we defined one to count the loops over our neural network evaluation
 * the background grey strips represent events: each time `log_event` is called, it switches between grey and white.
-The evant label is written in the lower part.
+The event label is written in the lower part.
-* memory graphes are obviously indexed by the right hand axis.
-All the rest is a percentage: %cpu, or % of the maximum value reached for user defined probeds.
+* memory graphs are obviously indexed by the right hand axis.
+All the rest is a percentage: %cpu, or % of the maximum value reached for a user defined probe.

 # License